genid/MalePedigreeToolbox/README.rst

 .. code-block::

+   # one at a time
    $ pip install <package name>
+   # or all at once
+   $ pip install requirements.txt

 Running
 =======

 There are a number of different functionalities that can be used from this toolkit.
 Here follows an explanation for each of these functionalities with some example in and outputs.
 The examples are for the command line but the same applies for the inputs of the GUI unless statet otherwise.
+Alternatively you can always make use of -h or --help to get an overview of all options available for a certain subcommand.

 Pedigree investigation commands
 -------------------------------